2KAbhishek/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (Required)

+- [ ] I have tested the changes on my local machine
+- [ ] I have added relevant documentation and tests for the changes
 - [ ] I have followed the style guidelines of this project
-- [ ] I have tested the changes on my local machine
-- [ ] I have added relevant tests for the changes
-- [ ] I have made corresponding changes to the documentation

 ## Evidence (Required)